A Witch's Love at the End of the World: Plot

-Manga
+Publication

+Written and illustrated by Kujira, A Witch's Love at the End of the World was serialized in Kadokawa Corporation's Comic It manga magazine from October 25, 2018 to 2020.
+It is licensed for an English-language release by Yen Press.

 Reception

 Anime News Network gave the first volume an overall C grade, noting that the conflict that Alice should not fall in love, because it will cause her to lose her magic "feels more like a shortcut to the girls' relationship than an actual plot device."
 Anime UK News felt similarly, summarising that "A Witch's Love at the End of the World has the right ingredients for a magical yuri love spell, but overall, it's a quick but disappointing read."